magmukendi/my100daysOfCode.v.2/README.md

 ## Day 100/100 September 12th 2022:
 ### **Today's Progress**:

+To I am continuing my learning of GSAP, specifically scroll trigger, smooth scroll and reveal effect with locomotive scroll.
+I also learned the difference between ```.js``` and ```.jsx``` file in React project.
+The difference between the two is that jsx file is javascript + html.
+Enven though .js.
+But for us to have a better understanding of the code, It is good practice to use ```.jsx``` when our code is about JSX.

 ### **Thoughts**:

+I will be actively learning GSAP in WEPO's Homepage project, together with react.
 ## Day 99/100 September 11th 2022:
 ### **Today's Progress**: